pagaslav/yachtsescape-com/README.md

 The "Fleet" button is highlighted incorrectly, confusing users by suggesting they are in the fleet section when they are not.

 ##### Impact
 This can cause confusion for users, as it misrepresents the current page and may lead to navigation issues.
+However, this issue is only visible to administrators, as the yacht management section is only accessible to users logged in as administrators.

 ##### Suggested Fix
 1. Update the logic for determining which navigation buttons should be active, based on the exact URL.